By: RJ Fisher Last Update: December 2022

 Believe me when I say that this route offers some of the best views you will ever see in your life.
 Don’t stay on the Ho Chi Minh Highway, but instead use the secret in between roads only known to specialized guides and a handful of people in the know.

 Traveling to Vietnam?
 Quick-check the up-to-date entry requirements.

 White Tai Hilltribe

 Pu Luong is mainly inhabited by the ‘White Tai Hilltribe’.
 Yes, their ethnicity is related to Thai.
 No, they are not white, just some of their clothes are.
-Over hundreds of years the White Tai cultivated the mountains and hills to make it suitable for growing rice.
+Over hundreds of years the White Tai cultivated the mountains and hills of Pu Luong to make it suitable for growing rice.

 Not an easy undertaking if you consider the immensity of the area and the labor intensity of rice terrace construction.
 But the result is as adequate as it is gorgeous.
-Picture perfect mountain slopes clad with rice terraces as far as the eye can see.
+Picture perfect mountain slopes, clad with rice terraces for as far as the eye can see.

 Rice terraces?
 In the mountains you say?, that’s not unique.
 Why should we go there if we can see all of this in Sapa a few 100 km up North?

 Well, that’s exactly my point.
 That is why you have to keep this to yourself.
 Look, Sapa and its surroundings are absolutely beautiful.
 However, with so many tourists visiting every year, Sapa is hardly the unbeaten path it used to be.
 The hilltribes abandoned their ancient lifestyle and are now fulltime occupied with tourism.
 You do know they wear their folklore outfits just for you, don’t you?